Spouse Exemption for Inheritance Tax: A Guide for UK Families

 What is Inheritance Tax?

 Inheritance Tax is charged on the estate of a deceased person.
-The standard Inheritance Tax rate is 40%, but it’s only applied to the portion of the estate that exceeds the tax-free threshold.
+The standard Inheritance Tax rate is 40%, but it’s only applied to the portion of the estate that exceeds the outside the scope of IHT threshold.
 For the 2023-2024 tax year, the nil-rate band is £325,000.
 Any amount above this threshold is subject to Inheritance Tax, unless it is left to a spouse or civil partner, which is typically exempt.

 As stated by a tax expert, “Inheritance Tax planning is crucial for preserving the wealth of families.”